The sinuses are air pockets located inside the bones in the

 treat.

 Since the Spring of 1990, we have noticed a significant increase in the number of people who have sinus infections.
 The reason for this is not clear at the present, but it is most likely due to increasing amounts of pollution and ozone.
 There have been similar increases in other major cities in the United States.
+It may also be due to use of antibiotics.

 It may be extremely difficult to diagnose a sinus infection early